Snowstuff123/Powershell_Scripts/README.md

 ## Set-UserExpiration
 Its basically the Set-ADAccountExpiration with some extra logic.
 [See the accompanying blog post here](https://www.johnjheisler.net/2022/03/user-accounts-set-to-expire.html)

+## Get-ADUserGroups
+Need to list out a User's AD Groups quickly and in a way you can copy and paste them?
+[See the accompanying blog post here](https://www.johnjheisler.net/2024/03/get-users-active-directory-groups.html)

 [JHWebLink]: https://www.johnjheisler.com/
 [JHFindMe]: https://www.johnjheisler.com/find-me